 For the Trofie

 1 lb uncooked trofie pasta (fresh pasta is best but dry will do too)

 A food processor

 About 30 minutes before you start, place your food processor with the blade in the refrigerator.
-About 10 minutes prior to making the pasta, place your basil in a bowl with the ice.
+10 minutes prior to making the pasta, place your basil in a bowl with ice.
 This step is the secret that will help you get that beautiful green pesto color.